multiversx/multiversx-improvement-documents/economicsV2.md

   * The base fee from transactions which do not call smart contracts (asset transfers, data transfers, recording data) will be burned completely.
   * The fees for the failed transactions are completely burned, both base fee and priority fee.
 * **Priority Fee:** An optional fee paid by users to incentivize faster transaction inclusion.
 This entire fee is paid directly to the **validators** (10% to the leader, rest to the consensus members), rewarding them for their role in processing transactions and creating a competitive market for blockspace that directly reflects the real-time economic demand for the network's processing power.
 This clearly targets more revenue for validators and more opportunities for validators to build more.
 With growing revenue, the validators can choose to lower the fees on the staking provider side, creating benefits for the users, to share the fees with users, or to deploy those into DeFi.
   * The shard split algorithm takes into consideration multiple parameters.
 Available block space, used block space, pending validators in the auction list.
 This indirectly means that creating new shards happen only when that makes sense economically for all the actors in the network and when there is demand for bigger blockspace.
-Because of sharding priority fees are never too high, users enjoy the dApps at the lowest cost.
+Thanks to sharding, priority fees remain low, allowing users to enjoy dApps at minimal cost.

 **The scope** of this structure thus creates a powerful dual-engine for value: builders are incentivized to create utility that drives transaction volume, and every single one of those transactions permanently increases the scarcity and baseline demand for EGLD.
-The 90% share of the fees to builders opens up a new set of applications and user experience, encouraging builders covering transactions free (through relayers) for their users.
+Allocating 90% of fees to builders unlocks new types of applications and user experiences, encouraging them to cover transaction costs for their users through relayers.
 This share is meant to enable the creation of high frequency apps, activities, and bots, as the chain’s architecture provides sufficient block space.
 When blocks are full, validators can capture additional rewards from the priority fees.

 \**The capacity of the blockchain after the SuperNova upgrade is 1 Billion Gas per second.
 Filling up one shard with smart contract transactions in one day costs 864 EGLD, which would yield 86.4EGLD in burns per shard, thus the cost is high enough for deter attacks.
 In year 8, it would be 432 EGLD burned per day per shard.*